DMedina559/minecraft/addons/transfer_ui/README.md

 ### Step 3: Enable Module Permissions

 - Create a subfolder in the `config` directory of the `dedicated server` using the behavior pack's script module `UUID` (`21261991-a854-4f99-9720-f495978a06b7`).
-- Create a new file names `permissions.json` file within the subfolder to allow access to the `@minecraft/server-admin` module:
+- Create a new file named `permissions.json` within the subfolder to allow access to the `@minecraft/server-admin` module:

 /server/config/21261991-a854-4f99-9720-f495978a06b7/permissions.json:

 ```
 {
   "allowed_modules": [
-    "@minecraft/server-gametest",
     "@minecraft/server",
     "@minecraft/server-ui",
-    "@minecraft/server-admin",
-    "@minecraft/server-editor"
+    "@minecraft/server-admin"
   ]
 }
 ```